studio-thgie/jache.re/notes/Miso.md

+# Miso

+I like myself some proper barley miso and although it takes time, it is effortless to make.
+Mix soy beans, koji and salt and then wait.
+You can't do anything wrong, believe me…

+Koji is a mushroom that grows through a grain, for example rice or barley, and transforms the grain starches into sugars.
+It also produced enzymes that will work on the soy beans and transform them into miso paste.
+There are different koji strains.
+With some of them sake is made, and others are better in making soy sauce.

+I use the following guideline when mixing up

-- Ratio: 1 part soy beans: 0.55 parts koji : 0.4 parts salt – For 10kg Mugi Miso: 5.1 : 2.8 : 2
+- Ratio: 1 part dry soy beans: 0.55 parts dry grains : 0.4 parts salt – For 10kg Mugi Miso: 5.1 : 2.8 : 2
-- It will be around double weight after cooking
+- It will be around double weight after cooking and letting "ferment"
 - My miso usually molds as hell were it has contact with air.
 I just scrape that off before harvesting
+- It is said that a good miso needs a cold winter, a mild spring and a hot summer to fully ripen.
+That means that you should start the process in autumn and can harvest during summer.
+I leave my miso outside on the balcony
+- If you put weights on it, the fluids coming to the top is shoyu, or soy sauce.
+Otherwise, the miso stays wetter

 ![](assets/photo_5945069091352066710_y.jpg)
 The dry ingredients, soy beans and barley